Your Genesys Blog Subscription has been confirmed!

 Don't Show This Again.

-In 2022, it was estimated that conversational AI would reduce labor costs by $80 billion.
+In 2022, it was estimated that conversational AI would reduce labour costs by $80 billion.
 When ChatGPT became available, the focus shifted to generative AI — and that technology continues to dominate the conversations among customer experience (CX) professionals.
 The promise of easy access to information for customers, delivered naturally and with personality, is an attractive proposition.
 It’s especially attractive to those who have been working with conversational AI.
 Some might question whether continuing conversational AI investments make sense in this generative AI future.

 Ringing the death knell for conversational AI seems premature.
-Gartner reported in 2023 that conversational AI is the fastest growing segment for the contact center.
+Gartner reported in 2023 that conversational AI is the fastest growing segment for the contact centre.
 In the same study, the firm found that interactions that involve AI are augmented, not fully offloaded.
 This means there’s a need for the human touch to complete the experience.

 Clearly, we’re not yet ready to replace what we’ve been working with — and there’s room for generative and conversational AI to coexist.
 While generative AI has the promise to improve how customer experience is delivered, there is still untapped potential in how conversational AI is applied.